 The pet industry has skyrocketed over the last few years.
 Most pet owners consider their pets part of the family, and thus, they are spending more money on their pets, which is reflected in the growing pet industry.
 You might want to know more about this evolving industry.

-Hence, we’ve gathered some latest stats and trends on pet industry growth to be aware of in 2022 and beyond.
+Hence, we’ve gathered some latest stats and trends on pet industry growth to be aware of.

 Let’s take a look at the general stats below.